Fever of unknown origin

 - Your work, because some workplaces contain organisms that can cause fever.

 - Places you have visited recently.
 Locations overseas, and even areas in the United States, can harbor diseases that can cause fever.

 - Your exposure to pets and other animals.

 - Your family history for possible hereditary causes of fever, for example, familial Mediterranean fever.

-Your health care provider will advise you to rest and drink plenty of fluids.
+Your doctor will advise you to rest and drink plenty of fluids.
 You may be asked to stop taking medications for other ailments, because those medications may be causing your fever.
-If you have a heart or lung problem, or in the case of a child who has seizures as a result of fever, your health care provider will probably prescribe over the counter remedies to bring the temperature down.
+If you have a heart or lung problem, or in the case of a child who has seizures as a result of fever, your doctor will probably prescribe over-the-counter remedies to bring the temperature down.